Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Travel broadens horizons and promotes personal development.
 Especially if you plan to study abroad or work internationally, intercultural experiences are a must.

-In today's globalized world, mastering several languages is a clear advantage.
-A waiting semester offers sufficient time to devote oneself intensively to a new language or to deepen already existing language skills.
+In today's globalized world, a command of several languages is a clear advantage.
+A waiting semester offers sufficient time to devote yourself intensively to a new language or to deepen your existing language skills.

 Contact editorial office